isinghabhishek/java_dsa-basic-to-advance/README.md

 # Java Programming with DSA_Basic_To_Advance
-This repo contains all my learning related to fundamentals of Java Programming language, and the Data Structures and Algorithm.
-Many of the Classical problems solution, and important algorithms explanation with algorithms problem examples solution.
+- This contains all my learning related to fundamentals of Java Programming language, and the Data Structures and Algorithm.
+- Many of the Classical problems solution, and important algorithms explanation with algorithms problem examples solution.
 Java Data Structure and Algorithms

 ## ALL TOPICS of JAVA PROGRAMMING LANGUAGE, and the DATA STRUCTURES and ALGORITHM are COVERED
 - [Flowcharts](https://github.com/isinghabhishek/java_dsa-basic-to-advance/tree/master/01%20Flowcharts)